iiaen/iiaen.github.io/_posts/2021-5-14-Telegram-.md

 ---

 So I bought a Raspberry Pi on Pi day!!
 Here's a belated post about my first use for the Pi.
-📱 This is just for fun only!
-I don't really make any purchases based on these information since DCA (dollar-cost-averaging) suits my needs better.

 Using `python` and `cron` to automate collecting and sending the following info to myself via Telegram: